KacheFlowe/Dont-Do-It/README.md

-# You-Can-Do-It
+# Don't Do It
-Is learning a new language getting you down?
-Worry not, this Xcode plugin will keep you motivated.
+Learning a new language can get you down.
+There's so much to remember!
+Fear not for Chris Lattner is here to warn you when you make a mistake.

-This is an Xcode plugin which every three build failures in a row will show you an inspirational Shia LaBeouf reminder why you are doing this.
+This is an Xcode plugin that displays Chris Lattner warning you to not do what you're doing when you run a build.
+For now Chris will appear if you forcefully unwrap your Swift optionals.

 ![](web/doit.png)